At Cycle SOS, we know full well the dangers that roundabouts present to cyclists.

 In the majority of cases, we can assist you with a claim at no initial cost to you.
 Almost all of our cyclist road accident claims are funded through a Conditional Fee Agreement.
 More commonly known as a no win, no fee* agreement, this will mean you will only pay for our services if you are successful in your claim, and even then our costs are capped to ensure there is no financial risk to you.

 When claiming for compensation, we will always take into consideration all factors of the accident.
 In addition to obtaining compensation for the injuries sustained, we will also look to obtain compensation for other costs including loss of earnings, medical assistance and damage to the bike and kit.

-To begin your claim for compensation for a competitive cycling accident that you have suffered or you have been affected, call us for free on 0808 100 9995.
-As the cyclist’s national helpline, we are available 24 hours a day, 7 days a week and are waiting to provide you with assistance.
+Whether you’re ready to pursue a claim for compensation for a cycling accident or simply to seek more information or advice, call us for free on 0808 100 9995.
+As the cyclist’s national helpline, we are available 24 hours a day, 7 days a week and our friendly and knowledgeable team are waiting to provide you with assistance.